2015 World Series: Game 2

 In Game 2, Jacob deGrom started for the Mets, and Johnny Cueto started for the Royals.
-The ceremonial first pitch was thrown out by Medal of Honor recipients Don Ballard, Charles Hagemeister, and Roger Donlon.
+The ceremonial first pitch was thrown out by Medal of Honor recipients Don Ballard, Charles Hagemeister, and Roger Donlon while country singer and Missouri native Sara Evans sang the national anthem.
 Cueto walked Curtis Granderson to lead off the fourth and Daniel Murphy one out later.
 Yoenis Céspedes's hit into a forceout at second before Lucas Duda's RBI single put the Mets up 1–0.
 Duda produced the Mets' only other hit in the game in the second and Cueto retired them in order through the ninth.

 In the fifth inning, deGrom allowed a leadoff walk to Alex Gordon and subsequent single to Alex Rios before Alcides Escobar's RBI single tied the game.
 Ben Zobrist's groundout moved the runners up and after Lorenzo Cain lined out to center, Eric Hosmer's two-run single put the Royals up 3–1.
 Kendrys Morales's single moved Hosmer to third and Mike Moustakas's single made it 4-1 Royals.

 The Royals blew the game open in the eighth off of Jon Niese, who allowed a leadoff single to Moustakas, subsequent single to Salvador Pérez, and RBI double to Gordon.
 Addison Reed relieved Niese and allowed a sacrifice fly to Paulo Orlando and RBI triple to Escobar to make it 7-1 Kansas City.

 Cueto walked Murphy with two outs in the ninth before getting Cespedes to fly out to right to finish the complete game, becoming the first AL pitcher to accomplish this feat in the World Series since Jack Morris in Game 7 of the 1991 World Series, as the Royals defeated the Mets and took a two games to zero lead in the series.
 Cueto became the first AL pitcher since Jim Lonborg in the 1967 World Series to throw a World Series complete game while allowing two hits or fewer.